ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/specifications.rst

 Server tree
 -------------------

-All files handled by the server are stored in the `` / opt / xtc / current / `` directory.
+All files handled by the server are stored in the ``/opt/xtc/current/`` directory.

 ::